Rhizome-Conifer/conifer/README.md

 # Webrecorder Project
 ### *Web archiving for All!*

-Webrecorder provides an integrated platform for creating high-fidelity web archives while browsing, sharing, and disseminating archived content.
+Webrecorder provides an integrated platform for: creating high-fidelity web archives while browsing web pages, providing access to archived content, and sharing collections.

-This repository represents the hosted service running on https://webrecorder.io/ and can be deployed using Docker.
+This repository represents the hosted service running on https://webrecorder.io/, which can also be [deployed locally using Docker](#running-locally)

 This README refers to the 4.x version of Webrecorder, released in June, 2018.

-The release included [a new React based frontend and curatorial features](https://rhizome.org/editorial/2018/jun/05/a-major-new-release-for-webrecorder/) and a introduced a [separate backend and frontend architecture](#webrecorder-architecture)
+The release included [a significant architectural and UI redesign, including new curatorial features](https://rhizome.org/editorial/2018/jun/05/a-major-new-release-for-webrecorder/).
+Webrecorder now includes a [separate API-based backend and a React-powered frontend architecture](#webrecorder-architecture).

-**Users with Existing Installations**: If you have a previous Webrecorder installation (version 3.x), see [Migration Info](migrating-4.0.md) for how to migrate to the latest version*
+**Users with Existing Installations**: If you have a previous Webrecorder installation (version 3.x), see [Migration Info](migrating-4.0.md) for instructions on how to migrate to the latest version.

+*If you have any questions about how to use Webrecorder, please see our use guide at https://guide.webrecorder.io/*

-*If you have any questions or issues specifically with https://webrecorder.io/ service, please contact us directly at support@webrecorder.io*
+*If you have a question about your account on the hosted service (https://webrecorder.io/), please contact us directly at support@webrecorder.io*

-## Using Webrecorder and related tools
+## Using Webrecorder Platform

-Webrecorder and related tools are designed to make web archiving more portable and decentralized, as well as to serve users and developers of all skill levels and requirements.
-The following options are available for end users and developers.
+Webrecorder and related tools are designed to make web archiving more portable and decentralized, as well as to serve users and developers with a broad range of skill levels and requirements.
+Here are a few ways that Webrecorder can be used (starting with what probably requires the least technical expertise).

-### Hosted Service
+### 1. Hosted Service

-Using our hosted version of Webrecorder at https://webrecorder.io/, users can create a free account and create their own personal web archives.
-Archived web content will be available online, either publicly or privately, under each user account, and can also be downloaded by the owner at any time.
+Using our hosted version of Webrecorder at https://webrecorder.io/, users can sign up for a free account and create their own personal collections of web archives.
+Archived web content will be available online, either publicly or only privately, under each user account, and can be downloaded by the account owner at any time.
+Downloaded web archives are available as a WARC file (WARC is the ISO standard file format for web archives).
+The hosted service can also be used anonymously and the archived content collected can be downloaded as a WARC file at the end of a temporary session.

-### Offline Browsing
+### 2. Offline Browsing

-The hosted service can also be used anonymously, and the archived content (WARC files) downloaded after each use.
 We also provide a OSX/Windows/Linux Electron application, [Webrecorder Player](https://github.com/webrecorder/webrecorderplayer-electron) that can browse any WARC created by Webrecorder (or other web archiving tools) locally on the desktop.
-Once downloaded from Webrecorder, the player can be used to browse the content, even offline.
+Any WARCs downloaded from https://webrecorder.io/ can be browsed with Webrecorder Player, even offline.

-### Preconfigured Deployment
+### 3. Preconfigured Deployment

 To deploy the full version of Webrecorder with Ansible and Linux machine, the [Webrecorder Deploy](https://github.com/webrecorder/webrecorder-deploy) workbook can be used to install this repository, configure nginx and other dependencies, such as SSL (via Lets Encrypt).
 The workbook is used for the https://webrecorder.io/ deployment.

-### Manual Local Deployment
+### 4. Full Webrecorder Local Deployment

-To deploy only the Webrecorder system in this repository, [follow the instructions](#running-locally) below on local deployment.
-Docker with Compose will be required.

-### Deploying pywb
+The Webrecorder system in this repository can be deployed directly by [following the instructions below](#running-locally).
+Webrecorder runs entirely in Docker and also requires Docker Compose.
+The rest of this README covers the Webrecorder local deployment options.

+### 5. Standalone Python Wayback (pywb) Deployment

-Finally, for users interested in the core replay system and very simple recording capabilities, deploying [pywb](https://github.com/webrecorder/pywb) may also make sense.
-Webrecorder is built on top of pywb, and the core functionality is provided in pywb as a standalone Python application.
-See the [pywb reference manual](http://pywb.readthedocs.org/) pywb can be deployed natively or in a Docker container as well.
+Finally, for users interested in the core replay system and very basic recording capabilities, deploying [pywb](https://github.com/webrecorder/pywb) could also make sense.
+Webrecorder is built on top of pywb (Python Wayback/Python Web Archive Toolkit), and the core recording and replay functionality is provided by pywb as a standalone Python library (and comes with a Docker image as well).

+See [the full pywb reference manual](http://pywb.readthedocs.org/) for further information on using and deploying pywb.

 ## Running Locally